Zblezble/GeneScoop/README.md

 - GeneScoop.ipynb – The code itself
 - LICENSE – Licensing information
 - README.md – This file
+- ncbi_queries.md – Example of NCBI queries used to download genome files (using [ncbi-acc-download](https://github.com/kblin/ncbi-acc-download), or to download sequences using [RESCRIPt](https://github.com/bokulich-lab/RESCRIPt)) which can then be subjected to GeneScoop, same keywords can be then used in the code at `product_and_note_keywords`

 ---

 ## 🔍 Features

-Extracts **CDS** features based on:
+- Extracts **CDS** features based on:
   - Exact gene name match (e.g., `mcrA`)
   - Flexible product or note keyword matching
-Outputs sequences in FASTA format
+- Outputs sequences in **FASTA** format
+- Offers parallel processing

 ---